MANDALAY by

 But if you've seen The Mandalay and 'ad their tarka dall,

-An' seen Shellena's dazzling smile,
+An' seen Shellena's dazzling smile, Then there's nothing else worthwhile,

 And the chicken tikka platter is the best for ruddy miles!